TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT-exchange-programme.md

 - Number of travel grants: Up to 8 grants will be available for each EE-TtT course.
 - Eligible applicants: EE-TtT course completers (EE-TtT participants who have attended an  EE-TtT course in full).

-The travel grant can only be used to cover travel costs, accommodation and per diem.
-The funding can not be used to cover salaries, bursaries or administrative costs.
+The travel grant can only be used to cover travel costs and accommodation.
+The funding cannot be used to cover salaries, bursaries or administrative costs.

+Expenses will be reimbursed after the event, by completing a Visitor Expense Claim Form, signed and supported with original receipts.
+The form must be posted to the address indicated on the form.
+Expenses should be submitted within one month of course attendance.
+For further details about expenses reimbursement, please contact admin@elixir-europe.org.

 ### Eligibility requirements